drophero/platform-integration/README.md

 #### Step 3 - Client provides their own keys

 As we mention in the next chapter, you must provide a good control panel to allow your users to configure the plugin behavior.
-This includes two files, one for the Public Key and another for the Secret key.
+This includes two fields, one for the Public Key and another for the Secret key.
 As this is sensible data, **you must ensure this keys are stored out of public access and correctly encrypted**.

 #### Step 4 - Plugin first contact